dogecoinfoundation/libdogecoin/depends/README.md

     BASE_CACHE: built packages will be placed here
     SDK_PATH: Path where sdk's can be found (used by OSX)
     FALLBACK_DOWNLOAD_PATH: If a source file can't be fetched, try here before giving up
-    NO_QT: Don't download/build/cache qt and its dependencies
-    NO_WALLET: Don't download/build/cache libs needed to enable the wallet
-    NO_UPNP: Don't download/build/cache packages needed for enabling upnp
     DEBUG: disable some optimizations and enable more runtime checking
     HOST_ID_SALT: Optional salt to use when generating host package ids
     BUILD_ID_SALT: Optional salt to use when generating build package ids

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
-In this case, `--disable-wallet`.
+If some packages are not built, the appropriate options will be passed to libdogecoin's configure.
+In this case, `--disable-net`.

 Additional targets: